kulics/koral/book-en/document.md

 ```
 b = false
 ? b {
-    ...... ` Because B is false, so never enter this branch `
+    ...... // because B is false, so never enter this branch
 } | {
-    ...... ` proccess false `
+    ...... // proccess false
 }
 ```